jcraane/kotlin-code-sorter/docs/plan.md

 1. ✅Add settings UI to configure sorting preferences
 2. Implement integration with code cleanup
 3. Add visual indicators for code that doesn't follow the rules
-4. Add support for custom rule configurations
+5. ✅Add setting to UI to exclude certain elements, by specifying the name comma separated, from sorting.
+Name is the name of the variable, function etc.

 ### Phase 3: Testing and Refinement
-1. Write unit tests for the sorting algorithm
+1. ✅Write unit tests for the sorting algorithm
-2. Test with various Kotlin file structures
+2. ✅Test with various Kotlin file structures
 3. Gather user feedback and refine the implementation
 4. Performance optimization for large files